IvoSteiner/www.modelica.org/content/events/modelica2025/_index.md

 <!-- Please see the [call for papers](call2024) for details about paper submissions, and the calls for [industrial user presentations](call2024), tutorials, and vendor presentations.
 Please look at the [author instructions](authors) before submitting.
 The submission deadlines are as follows:   -->
 <!-- - June 1, 2024 Submission of extended abstracts for presentation-only contributions, [workshops and tutorials](https://docs.google.com/forms/d/e/1FAIpQLScsRLAe-YwK7yAQoW6B5KQQ87M_SU4dgj6eKnvpjG3h53HMGw/viewform) -->

-NOTE: Basierend auf Zeitplan Regensburg/ America24:
+NOTE: Anzupassen basierend auf Zeitplan Regensburg/ America24:
 - June 15, 2025 Submission of full papers
 - June 1, 2025 Submission of extended abstracts for presentation-only contributions
 - August 10, 2025 Notification of acceptance for papers and presentations